Rejected Proposal: Cap’n Proto SQE Envelope

 The SQE is the fixed control-plane descriptor for a hostile kernel boundary.
 It should be cheap to classify and validate before any operation-specific payload parsing.
 A Cap’n Proto SQE envelope would still have a discriminator, but would move it into generated reader state and require Cap’n Proto message validation before the kernel even knows whether the entry is a CALL, RECV, or RETURN.

 Cap’n Proto framing also consumes slot space: a single-segment message needs a segment table and root pointer before the struct data.
-A flat 64-byte envelope would be tight and brittle; a 128-byte envelope would spend much of the slot on framing and padding.
+The live 64-byte slot would not fit a Cap’n Proto envelope without either dropping fields or growing the slot; a 128-byte envelope would spend much of the slot on framing and padding.
 Nested payload structs are worse because they add pointers inside the ring descriptor.

 The accepted split is: